H-chauvet/NautiluxTest/README.md

 # Installation

+Before doing following steps, make sure that you have python 3.9.13 installed !

 1st step : Install the dependencies with 'pip3 install -r requirements.txt'

 2st step : Go in the directory ApiRestPython/.